varma-cephas/plsql-window-functions-Cephas-Varma/README.md

 - Marketing Action: Offering a small discount to identified customers who purchased frequently is going improve customer retention.

-I certify that the work submitted for this assignment is my own, and it reflects my sincere effort to work diligently.
-Thank you sir!

 ## References and Integrity Statement
 All sources were properly cited.
 Implementations and analysis represent original work.
 No AI- generated content was copied without attribution or adaptation.